Mohdkaif05/decoder-transformer-tensorflow/README.md

-# MiniGPT — GPT Style Transformer Built From Scratch Using TensorFlow
+# MiniGPT — GPT-Style Transformer Built From Scratch Using TensorFlow

 ## Overview